gpbl/react-day-picker/website/docs/guides/upgrading.md

 - `selectedDays` has been renamed to `selected`.
 See also: [Selecting Days guide](https://react-day-picker.js.org/basics/selecting-days).
 - `disabledDays` has been renamed to `disabled`.
 See also: [Disabling days](https://react-day-picker.js.org/basics/modifiers#disabling-days).

+## ISO weeks

+This version use the locale setting to calculate the week days and numbers.
+The previous versions were using [ISO week dates](https://en.wikipedia.org/wiki/ISO_week_date).
+To toggle the ISO week dates, use the `ISOWeek` prop.

 ## DayPickerInput

 The `DayPickerInput` component has been removed.
 If you upgrade to v8, you will need to rewrite your implementation: